-1. Fuses shall not be used for any low voltage power distribution equipment.
+1. Fuses shall not be used for any low-voltage power distribution equipment.
 Fuses are only acceptable for monitoring and control circuits.

-26 28 16 Enclosed Switches and Circuit Breakers
+26 28 16 Enclosed switches and circuit breakers

-26 28 16.13 Enclosed LV Circuit Breakers
+26 28 16.13 Enclosed LV circuit breakers

-- Enclosed LV circuit breakers shall maintain coordination with their downstream devices by maintaining a trip rating ratio of 4:1 or greater with downstream devices. - 2.
-Electronic trip module requirements for breaker frame sizes shall be in accordance with the requirements outlined in section 26 23 00.05 Circuit Breakers.
+- 1. Enclosed LV circuit breakers shall maintain coordination with their downstream devices by maintaining a trip rating ratio of 4:1 or greater with downstream devices. - 2.
+Electronic trip module requirements for breaker frame sizes shall be in accordance with the requirements outlined in section 26 23 00.05 Circuit breakers.

-26 28 16.16 Enclosed Switches
+26 28 16.16 Enclosed switches

 Enclosed switches with circuit protection shall not be used.
-Please refer to 2627 00.01 External Isolating / Protective Equipment for requirements regarding externally enclosed isolating switches.
+Please refer to section 26 27 00.01 External isolating / protective equipment for requirements regarding externally enclosed isolating switches.

-26 29 00 Low-Voltage Controllers
+26 29 00 Low-voltage controllers

-26 29 13 Enclosed Controllers
+26 29 13 Enclosed controllers

-26 29 13.13 Across-the-Line Motor Controllers
+26 29 13.13 Across-the-line motor controllers